IHE/ITI.PIXm/input/pagecontent/a_issues.md

 we anticipate that it will be added in a future revision.*

 ***PIXm 019***
 *PIXm allows for the parameters in the operation to be a string URL.
 The IG builder, when creating the narrative, presumes that these are clickable links. yet in one example we have put in a URN OID.
-This is recorded as an [issue against the IG builder](https://github.com/HL7/fhir-ig-publisher/issues/296)*
+This is recorded as an [issue against the IG builder](https://github.com/HL7/fhir-ig-publisher/issues/296).*

 ***PIXm 020***
-*If a Patient Identifier Cross-reference Manager creates a "shadow copy" of the feeded patients it may return the created id's on the Patient Identifier Cross-reference Manager, e.g see [example](http://build.fhir.org/ig/IHE/ITI.PIXm/branches/master/Parameters-pixm-response-mohralice-red-all.json.html) where the Patient Identifier Cross-reference Manager created three id's for the three patients out ouf the three different Patient Identifier Domains ('Patient/Patient-MohrAlice-Red',Patient/Patient-MohrAlice-Green',Patient/Patient-MohrAlice-Blue') and returns now two targetId's in addition to the two identifiers (red id/identifier is excluded because the sourceIdentifier in Identity Domain Red is already provided in the query).*
+*If a Patient Identifier Cross-reference Manager creates a "shadow copy" of the feeded patients it may return the created id's on the Patient Identifier Cross-reference Manager, e.g., see [example](http://build.fhir.org/ig/IHE/ITI.PIXm/branches/master/Parameters-pixm-response-mohralice-red-all.json.html) where the Patient Identifier Cross-reference Manager created three id's for the three patients out ouf the three different Patient Identifier Domains ('Patient/Patient-MohrAlice-Red',Patient/Patient-MohrAlice-Green',Patient/Patient-MohrAlice-Blue') and returns now two targetId's in addition to the two identifiers (red id/identifier is excluded because the sourceIdentifier in Identity Domain Red is already provided in the query).*

 *In addition a Patient Identifier Cross-reference Manager could create a 'golden patient' where all information